kubeflow/website/content/en/docs/components/notebooks/container-images.md

 ### Base Images

-These images provide a common starting point for Kubeflow Notebook containers.
+These images provide a common starting point for Kubeflow Workbench containers.
 See [custom images](#custom-images) to learn how to extend them with your own packages.

 Dockerfile | Registry | Notes